devyat009/devyat009/README.md

 ## About me:
 Hello I'm student in System Development, as bilangual I can speak in English and Brazilian Portuguese (my mother tongue).
 I have some knowledgement in programming in C#, C, Python, JavaScript, TypeScript.
-Currentyl I work as full stack junior, primarly on development of web aplications.
+Currentyl I work as junior developer, primarly on development of web aplications.

 ### Skills: